 This page is dedicated to all the writers out there who continue to hone their craft.
 In an effort to pay it forward, I would like to share some of the things I have learned along my self-taught journey.
-Much of what I’m going to share would have saved me time and lots of rewriting so hopefully these tips can help someone else.
-Below are the topics I’m going to cover, as I have time to write my thoughts on each.
-If the topic is a link, then all my little nuggets of wisdom are packed into a post, and if not, come back soon!
-I’ll try to get them up as fast as I can.
+Much of what I’m going to share would have saved me a significant amount of rewriting so hopefully these tips can help someone else.

 When I first started writing, I spent an absurd amount of time on the websites of big publishing houses, checking out their author's pages.
 I read every tip featured by authors, trying to figure out how to make my writing better.
 It was really helpful to see things I should be focusing on.
 I don’t claim to have all the answers- these tips are just what worked for me.
 I hope they help!